 - Motion to Vacate, Set Aside, or Correct a Sentence – This is to correct any clerical errors in the verdict.

 Several months after being found guilty, the defendant will return to the courtroom for sentencing.
 The government has established minimum and maximum sentencing guidelines for all kinds of crimes.
 The judge will weigh all the evidence from the trial (statements from witnesses/victims, etc.) as well as “aggravating” or “mitigating” factors such as remorse, if this is the defendant’s first offense, or the seriousness of the crime itself.

 After the judge has processed all of this information, he/she will deliver the sentence.

 Even if the defendant is found guilty, the defense may appeal the decision.
-Appeals might be made if they feel the sentence was too harsh or if there were errors made during the trial process.
-The appellate (appeals) court will not have another trial, but instead will make determinations if they agree with the appeal or not.
-Appeals can result in having another trial, lessening sentences, or dismissing the conviction completely.
-If the appeal is denied, it can be escalated up to higher levels of courts, the highest being the United States Supreme Court.
+Appeals might be made if they feel the sentence was too harsh or errors were made during the trial process.
+The appellate (appeals) court won’t have another trial but instead will make determinations if they agree with the appeal or not.
+Appeals can result in having another trial, reducing sentences, or dismissing the conviction altogether.
+If the appeal is denied, it can be escalated to higher courts, the highest being the United States Supreme Court.

-As you can see, there are a great many steps in the federal trial process, and having competent, experienced legal help on you or your loved one’s side can give the best chance of beating any federal charge.
-The team at Twibell Pierson Criminal Law has helped and will continue to help guide our clients through the complicated federal law system, and ensure that our clients have the highest level of commitment and backing during a challenging time.
+As you can see, there are a great many steps in the federal trial process, and having competent, experienced legal help on your loved side can give you the best chance of beating any federal charge.
+The team at Twibell Pierson Criminal Law has helped guide our clients through the complicated federal law system, and we will continue to do so.
+We ensure that our clients have the highest level of commitment and backing during a challenging time.